-It should be noted that the JBA Groundwater Flood Map is suitable for general broadscale assessment of the groundwater flood hazard in an area, but is not explicitly designed for the assessment of flood hazard at the scale of a single property.
+It should be noted that the JBA Groundwater Flood Map is suitable for general broad-scale assessment of the groundwater flood hazard in an area, but is not explicitly designed for the assessment of flood hazard at the scale of a single property.
+It also describes the risk of groundwater emergence rather than the risk of flooding and so is not appropriate for use when comparing the comparative risk of flooding.
 In high risk areas a site-specific risk assessment for groundwater flooding is recommended to fully inform on the likelihood of flooding.

-As illustrated in the map, a large proportion of the Chichester District Local Plan area is at risk from groundwater flooding.
+As illustrated in the map, a large proportion of the Chichester District Local Plan area is potentially at risk from groundwater flooding as there is a high risk of emergence.
 The southern part of the Local Plan area is particularly vulnerable to groundwater flooding, with the city of Chichester and surrounding towns being the most vulnerable areas.